AliceWonderMiscreations/php-ccm/README.md

 if that version is not technically supported by upstream PHP.

-Right now I am only concerned about PHP 7.1 as that is the version of PHP currently being used in the LibreLAMP project I both maintain and use.
+Right now I am only concerned about PHP 7.1 as that is the version of PHP currently being used in the [LibreLAMP](https://librelamp.com/) project I both maintain and use.

-The package tree will be within something *like* /usr/share/ccm and other than license files, all files will be installed into that directory, no files will be installed outside that directory.
-That is to avoid package conflicts with any packages installed by the operating system vendor packages.
+The package tree for CCM will be within something /usr/share/ccm and other than license files, all files will be installed into that directory, no files will be installed outside that directory.
+That is to avoid package conflicts with any packages installed by the operating system vendor packages and to allow rsync from a test server to the production server.

-Within the package tree, there will be three different available branches (similar concept to PEAR channels):
+Within the package tree, there will be four different available branches:

+* local
 * stable
-* local
 * devel
+* custom

 The purpose of the `stable` branch is to contain the most recent *released* version of a library with Composer install that works in the specified version